The world's first marine spaceport for human spaceflight, MS Voyager

 Marine Spaceport (MS) Voyager

 Marine Spaceport (MS) Voyager, a 294-foot-long vessel, is the first in a planned fleet of this new class of spaceports globally.
-Spaceports are sites for launching and receiving spacecraft.
-Now with the capacity to launch from marine-based sites around the world, Space Perspective becomes the first global space travel experience company.
+Spaceports are sites for launching and retrieving spacecraft.
+With the capacity to launch from marine-based sites around the world, Space Perspective becomes the first global space travel experience company.

 The name Voyager is an homage to the Voyager 1 Space Probe mission which, on astronomer Carl Sagan’s urging, took a photo of Earth from across the solar system on February 14th, 1990.
 That photo, now known famously as the Pale Blue Dot, inspired Sagan’s book of the same name and his call for humans to “preserve and cherish the pale blue dot, the only home we’ve ever known” – words that reverberate through Space Perspective’s mission today.